mutaimwiti/rbactl/examples/postgres/README.md

 In this app the key features of the library are demonstrated in a simple manner.
 The app exposes an api with the following endpoints:

+1. `POST auth/login` - Log in a user.
-1. `GET article` - List articles
+2. `GET article` - List articles
-2. `GET article/:id` - Get a specific article
+3. `GET article/:id` - Get a specific article
-3. `POST article` - Create an article
+4. `POST article` - Create an article
-4. `PUT article/:id` - Update an article
+5. `PUT article/:id` - Update an article
-5. `DELETE article/:id` - Delete an article
+6. `DELETE article/:id` - Delete an article

 The key files to look at are: